digital-asset/daml-finance/docs/source/concepts/settlement.rst

 a financial transaction.

 The library provides facilities to execute these transfers atomically (i.e., within the same Daml transaction).
-Interfaces are defined in the ``Daml.Finance.Interface.Settlement`` package, whereas implementations are is provided in ``Daml.Finance.Settlement``.
+Interfaces are defined in the ``Daml.Finance.Interface.Settlement`` package, whereas implementations are provided in ``Daml.Finance.Settlement``.

 In this page we illustrate the settlement workflow with the help of an example FX transaction, where Alice transfers a EUR-denominated holding